samir937/Campus_Guide/README.md

 # Campus_Guide
 My cgpa project

-This cgpa predictor module is made with regulation of Lovely Professional University
+The cgpa predictor module is made with regulation of Lovely Professional University